Overview of gun laws by nation: Brazil

 All firearms in Brazil are required to be registered.
 The minimum age for ownership is 25, and certificates of aptitude and mental health are required prior to the acquisition of a firearm and every ten years thereafter.

 It is generally illegal to carry a firearm outside one's residence, commerce/store or farm.

-Executive Order No. 5.123, of 1 July 2004 allows the Federal Police to confiscate firearms which are not possessed for a valid reason;
+Executive Order No. 5.123, of 1 July 2004 allows the Federal Police to confiscate firearms which are not possessed for a valid reason.

 The total number of firearms in Brazil is thought to be between 14 million and 17 million with an estimated 9 million being unregistered.
 In a 2005 referendum, Brazilians voted against a government proposal for a total ban on the sales of firearms to private citizens.

 In January 2019, President Bolsonaro signed an executive order which loosened Brazil's gun laws by removing the police's discretionary power to reject license applications.

 Currently there are more than one million guns legally registered by civilians.

-On 5 September the Minister of Supreme Court, Luiz Edson Fachin, did invalidate some decrees signed by President Bolsonaro.
-Those decisions, are named as ADI 6119, ADI 6139 and ADI 6466.
+In September 2022 the Minister of Supreme Court Edson Fachin invalidated some decrees signed by President Bolsonaro.
+Those decisions were named ADI 6119, ADI 6139 and ADI 6466.
 The immediate action of those ADIs were the ban to purchase any firearm for home protection and the purchase of ammunition for any civilian in the country.
 Those ADIs also affected shooting sports in some degree, by forbidding the acquisition of firearms of restricted calibers.